WiseLibs/wise-river/README.md

 The `predicate` function will be invoked for each item in the river, and should return `true` if it's a match, or `false` otherwise.
 It can also return a promise for `true` or `false`, instead.

-If the river ends but no items matched the `predicate`, the returned promise will be rejected with a `NoDataError`.
+If the river fulfills but no items matched the `predicate`, the returned promise will be rejected with a `NoDataError`.

 `NoDataError` is available at `River.NoDataError`.